 - 3) UX is king (and must be platform-specific)

 - 4) Don’t finish and forget

-- 5) Related posts
+- 5) Related Posts

 Custom-built apps offer immense potential for many organizations.
 They allow IT departments to tailor solutions to the unique nature and circumstances of their workforce.
 They can meet specific enterprise needs, fit existing work and data flows, and boost both efficiency and productivity.

-Understand the problem you’re solving
+Understand the problem you’re solving.

-The most important factor for an app’s success is whether it solves a problem — either a problem (or several of them) that haven’t been solved or isn’t solved well by existing solutions/workflows.
+The most important factor for an app’s success is whether it solves a problem — either a problem (or several of them) that hasn’t been solved or isn’t solved well by existing solutions/workflows.
 One way to ensure an app doesn’t deliver value is to create an app just for the sake of doing so.
 Thus, the first step in even considering a custom app is to identify the problem it will solve.

 Identifying the issue (s) is only part of understanding it.
 Understanding what an app needs to do requires research.
 Much of that research is internal and involves talking to (and learning from) the staff members, managers, and executives that will ultimately be an app’s core constituency.
 Doing that accomplishes two things.

 First, it establishes trust and rapport.
 This is important because it gets things off on the right foot.
 When it comes to IT, people often view it as the team that always says “no” or the ones who take too long to fix their tech issues.
 But, if we establish good communication and understanding between IT and the users, it can improve the overall image of IT and make app development smoother.
 When problems arise during development and beyond, having a sense of teamwork can be essential.